lbke/ssr-theory/readme.md

 Static Site Generation is a form build-time rendering.
 However, it does accept only one attribute as input: the request URL.

 This includes the URL parameters as well.
 So, a page always has a base path, for instance, `/blog/articles/:id `.
 In Next.js, this corresponds specifically to its position in the `pages` folder.
-But it can also have "parameterized paths", which are called dynamic routes : that's just the base path + some route parameters.
+But it can also have "parameterized paths", which are called dynamic routes : that's just the base path and some route parameters.
 For instance, `/blog/articles/12`.

 So, Next implicitly defines an additional build-time eligibility rule like follow:
 $$